 This means that customizing in Shopify might take a little more work than in Magento which, with its mass amounts of custom themes, would probably have what you need already.

 Magento and Shopify are themselves pieces of software; to make it even more useful, you can add custom add-ons to them.
 These include things like integration of e-mail marketing, widgets, payment options, and other additions that would not only make the customer experience easier, but also make it a lot easier for the company to keep track of customer data.

 Again, being open source, Magento has far more offerings in terms of apps and add-ons that can be used, while Shopify’s are extremely limited, as not many people will have access to the code that will allow them to develop them.

 If you expect to reach customers beyond the English-speaking sphere, Magento may be the better bet as it fully supports multiple languages for your e-commerce site.
 However, Shopify doesn’t allow multilingual capabilities and restricts you to a single language throughout the website.
 This may limit your user base, as not everyone may speak the single language on your site.

 All in all, both software are excellent.
 Whichever one selected would largely depend on the company’s target, resources, the need for customization, and how many people they want their products to reach.
-SMEs and entrepreneurs might make a great start on Shopify, but bigger companies who demand more customization and more abilities may be better off with Magento operated by their own web developers.
+SMEs and entrepreneurs might make a great start on Shopify, but bigger companies who demand more customization and more abilities may be better off with Magento operated by their own ecommerce website developers.